Estimated Reading Time: 9 minutes

 In nursing homes however, anybody living there is a permanent resident.
 As such, their time will be spent maintaining a good level of health, rather than actively working towards recovery and independence in care.

 Generally, your local authority will recommend a convalescent home that falls within your personal budget.
-However, if you’d prefer to enter a more expensive home, then these additional fees could be paid by yourself, a family member or a friend through a top up fee.
+However, if you’d prefer to enter a more expensive home, these additional fees could be paid by yourself, a family member or a friend through a top up fee.

 If this care has been organised by a local authority as part of a short-term rehabilitation package, the first six weeks of convalescent care should be free.
 This is known as intermediate care.
 This will either be entirely funded by the local authority or part-funded by the local authority and the NHS.